vieenrose/SLAM/README.md

 1) Choose a full version of [WinPython](https://winpython.github.io/) and install it.

-Note: Pay attention to version consistence, ie. make sure that Python interpreter and WinPython you will install are of the same major version (of version 2 or version 3).

 ## How to Use **SLAM+**
 1) Drop your **PitchTier** files and **TextGrid** files in the sub-directory *data* of the corresponding **SLAM+** directory. **PitchTier** files must come in pair of *the same name* with **TextGrid** files.
 As an example: